 This post may contain affiliate links, click here to learn more.

 A book that I highly recommend and that I used myself is Robbins basic pathology (link to Amazon).
-This full-length, comprehensive textbook provides you with all your need for your basic medical school pathology course.
-Despite its size/length and attention to detail, I found the material to be palatable and presented in a student-friendly manner and I’m sure you will too.
+This full-length, comprehensive textbook provides you with all your needs for your basic medical school pathology course.

-While I find Robbins basic pathology to be the most suitable option for any medical student, there are a few other options available.
+Continue below to read why I find Robbins basic pathology to be the most suitable option for any medical student, and explore other options.

 Before continuing, remember that every subject is thought differently between universities.
 Therefore, you should consult your university book recommendations.
 That being said, the books listed here should cover everything required for the average medical pathology course.